 That being said, there are some really good cookie recipes out there that use nut flours and natural sugars and they are delicious!
 Some of my favorites are Ambitious Kitchen’s Paleo Molasses Cookies and Texanerin Baking’s Chai Spiced Cookies.

-I have compiled a list of healthy replacements for the typical “white” ingredients in holiday baking.
-Yes, I am going to still be consuming sugars with these replacements but they are more nutrient dense options and that is important to me.
-I will not feel guilt indulging in a frosted sugar cookie, but it may not make me feel my best if I have more than one.
+I have compiled a list of healthy replacements for the typical “white” ingredients in traditional baking.
+Yes, there is still some sugar in these replacements but these options are more nutrient-dense and that is important to me.
+I will not feel guilty indulging in a cookie, but it may not make me feel my best if I have more than one.
 With these replacements, I can have a cookie and know that it is benefitting my body in many ways besides just the joy I get from eating it.
 Amazing!

 1. Dates– I use dates in many of my recipes as a sweetener.
 Dates are nutrient dense, a known antioxidant, high in fiber and also promote brain and bone health.
 Using a food processor comes in handy when breaking them down in a cookie recipe.
 Look out on my website for an upcoming recipe for Peanut Butter Oat Bars which are sweetened with dates.